polterguy/polterguy.github.io/documentation/magic.lambda/index.md

-# The main programming language parts for Magic
+# Hyperlambda as a Turing complete programming language

 Magic lambda is where you will find the _"keywords"_ of Hyperlambda.
 It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]**,